 Migration steps

-3. Reprovision your stack on Vultr; if you used Docker, copy compose files and volumes via rsync.
+Reprovision your stack on Vultr; if you used Docker, copy compose files and volumes with rsync.

-4. Update DNS to the new IP, monitor for 24 hours, then destroy the Droplet.
+Update DNS, monitor for 24 hours, then destroy the Droplet.

 Strengths